OPQAM/LinuxCommons/LinuxNotes.md

 **.smbpasswd –e “utilizador”**              (enables a previously disabled user) **.smbpasswd –x “utilizador”**              (removes a user)

-**.pbedit -L**                              (verify which users are in the system currently)
+**.pdbedit -L**                              (verify which users are in the system currently)

-We can add these to *smb.conf* in order to give access to certain users.
+We must add these to *smb.conf* in order to give access to certain users.
 Ex:

 	write list = @editors,alex              (writing access to the 'editors' group and to user 'alex') read list = @editors